bbc/morty-docs/README.md

 If you want your documents to be sorted reverse chronologically, use the date as a prefix to the file name in the format of YYYY-MM-DD - (19-11-2019-some-document).

-### Links to External Resources

-If one of your .md files contains an image that is outside of the specified config folder, morty-docs will not upload this image, resulting in a broken link.
-This is because morty views the folder specified in ```morty.config.json``` as the 'root' folder, and anything a 'level up' from this will be out of scope to morty.

-To ensure that all required images are available within the .md files, store the images in the folder specified in the config.

 ## Releasing

 Releases are versioned through `npm version`, and publishing is handled by our [Travis CI Integration](./.travis.yml)